ntfwc/twitch_desktop_notification_system/README.md

 #Stopping

-Just go to the command line/terminal emulator it is running in and press Ctrl+C.
+Just go to the command line/terminal emulator it is running in and press Ctrl+C. That will stop the program, and it will print out "Application Terminated".
+Then you can close the window.
+Note: Not doing Ctrl+C and just closing the window shouldn't cause any ill effects as it uses a database for persistent storage, but using Ctrl+C is still the suggested method.

 #Technical Notes